Zegocover/documentation/source/includes/_customers.md

 }
 ```

-Supply a customer number or work provider user id and receive status information about that particular driver.
-If a user hasn't consented to sharing their information with the requester then the same error message will be received as when the driver is not found.
+Supply a customer number or work provider user id and receive status information about that particular user.
+If a user hasn't consented to sharing their information with the requester then the same error message will be received as when the user is not found.

 ### Request